Maitreyi: Nature of love

-According to theological author and editor Robert Van De Weyer, this asserts that all love is a reflection of one's own soul: parents' love of their children, a love of religion or of the entire world.
+According to theological author and editor Robert Van De Weyer, this asserts that all kinds of love are a reflection of one's own soul: parents' love for their children, love for religion or of the entire world.
 German Indologist and Oxford University professor Max Müller says that the love described in the Maitreyi-Yajnavalkya dialogue of the Brihadaranyaka Upanishad extends to all aspects of one's life and beyond; in verse 2.4.5, "The Devas (gods) are not dear to one out of love for gods, but because one may love the Self (Atman) that the gods are dear".
 In the dialogue "the Brahman-class, the Kshatra-class, these worlds, these gods, these beings, everything that is what this Soul is", and when "we see, hear, perceive and know the Self, then all is known".

 Concluding his dialogue on the "inner self", or soul, Yajnavalkaya tells Maitreyi:

 One should indeed see, hear, understand and meditate over the Self, O Maitreyi;

 indeed, he who has seen, heard, reflected and understood the Self – by him alone the whole world comes to be known.